VOMPECCC: A Modular Completion Framework for Emacs

 For new configurations today, the community consensus points strongly toward the modular stack.
 Doom Emacs's switch to Vertico and Corfu, the deprecation of Selectrum, and the ongoing maintenance challenges of both Helm and Ivy have made the direction clear.
 The question is no longer whether to use the modular approach, but which subset to start with.

 I came to this stack the way most people probably do: one package at a time, over the course of a year or so.
 I started with Vertico and Orderless because my Ivy config had started fighting with Emacs 28 upgrades and I was tired of debugging someone else's ivy-read edge cases.
 Two packages, ten minutes of configuration, and M-x already felt better.
-Marginalia came next — once you've seen keybindings and docstrings next to every command, you can't unsee their absence.
-Consult replaced Counsel, Embark replaced the "exit completion, run a different command" dance, and Corfu replaced Company when I realized the same Orderless filtering I'd grown to depend on in the minibuffer wasn't available in my code buffers.
+Marginalia came next for me.
+Once you've seen keybindings and docstrings next to every command, you can't unsee their absence.
+Consult replaced Counsel, Embark replaced the "type search string, exit completion, run a different command" waltz, and Corfu replaced Company when I realized the same Orderless filtering I'd grown to depend on in the minibuffer wasn't available in my code buffers.

-The whole migration happened incrementally, which is the point.
+The whole migration happened very incrementally, which was incidental for me, but is the point of this post.
 I never sat down to "install VOMPECCC."
 I solved one friction at a time, and each solution composed with the ones I already had.
 That's the experience the architecture is designed to produce.

-Nobody calls it VOMPECCC in Emacs circles — the name is mine, a mnemonic for an article, not a brand.
-But the packages it describes have quietly become the default recommendation for modern Emacs completion, adopted by Doom Emacs, recommended by Protesilaos Stavrou15, documented by System Crafters16, and built on by a growing ecosystem of third-party packages.
+Nobody really calls it VOMPECCC in Emacs circles, it is a mnemonic used here for the sake of an article rather than an established term.
+But the packages it describes have quietly become the default recommendation for modern Emacs completion, adopted by Doom Emacs, recommended by Protesilaos Stavrou14, documented by System Crafters15, and built on by a growing ecosystem of third-party packages.

 The shift from Helm to Ivy to the modular stack follows a familiar pattern in software: monoliths are convenient until they aren't.
-Composable tools with clear interfaces outlast the frameworks that try to be everything17.
-Emacs figured this out forty years ago.
+Composable tools with clear interfaces outlast the frameworks that try to be everything16.
+Emacs figured this out forty years ago, and the modular stack described here is what completion looks like once you treat it as a substrate, the raw material on top of which you build Incremental Completing Read interactions, rather than as a finished product the vendor hands you.
 Its completion ecosystem just needed a few years to catch up.

 Footnotes: